krishnap25/privAI_course_2024o/README.md

 As AI rapidly advances, so do concerns about data privacy and responsible data usage.
 This course explores these areas with foundational mathematical principles, cutting-edge research, and practical applications.
 We will focus on rigorous mathematical tools (with proofs), algorithm design for practical applications, and implementation.

-Topics include: privacy risks, differential privacy & properties, private learning algorithms, protecting against data reconstruction.
+**Topics**: privacy risks, differential privacy & properties, private learning algorithms, protecting against data reconstruction.
 We will also cover a sampling of advanced topics including privacy in distributed and federated learning, emerging challenges of privacy and copyright in LLMs and GenAI, federated learning, and unlearning.